alvinjamur/JohnHopkinsCourses/README.md

 # JohnHopkinsCourses

-Coursework from the John Hopkins Data Science track.
-Decided to do it on a whim just for the sake of getting in some structured learning....
+This is coursework from courses in the John Hopkins Data Science track.
+Succumbing to my love of learning, here I'm getting it in a structured manner.